Callidon/sparql-engine/README.md

   )
 ```

-# SPARQL Custom Functions
+# Custom Functions

 SPARQL allows custom functions in expressions so that queries can be used on domain-specific data.
 The `sparql-engine` framework provides a supports for declaring such custom functions.

 A SPARQL value function is an extension point of the SPARQL query language that allows URI to name a function in the query processor.
 It is defined by an `IRI` in a `FILTER`, `BIND` or `HAVING BY` expression.
-To register custom functions, you must create a JSON object that maps each `IRI` to a Javascript function that takes a variable number of [RDFTerms](./src/rdf-terms.ts) arguments and returns an `RDFTerm`.
+To register custom functions, you must create a JSON object that maps each `IRI` to a Javascript function that takes a variable number of [RDFTerms](https://callidon.github.io/sparql-engine/interfaces/terms.rdfterm.html) arguments and returns an `RDFTerm`.
 See [the `terms` package documentation](https://callidon.github.io/sparql-engine/modules/terms.html) for more details on how to manipulate RDF terms.

 The following shows a declaration of some simple custom functions.